Immigration to the United States: Origin

+Views of immigrants

+Religion

+In the 2023-2024 Religious Landscape Survey carried out by Pew Research Center among those born outside the United States 58% identified as Christian, 14% as being from other religions and 26% said they were unaffiliated.

 Effects of immigration

 Immigration to the United States significantly increases the population.
 The Census Bureau estimates that the US population will increase from 317 million in 2014 to 417 million in 2060 with immigration, when nearly 20% will be foreign-born.
 In particular, the population of Hispanic and Asian Americans is significantly increased by immigration, with both populations expected to see major growth.
 Overall, the Pew Report predicts the population of the United States will rise from 296 million in 2005 to 441 million in 2065, but only to 338 million with no immigration.
 The prevalence of immigrant segregation has brought into question the accuracy of describing the United States as a melting pot.
 Immigration to the United States has also increased religious diversity, with Islam, Hinduism, Buddhism, and Sikhism growing in the United States due to immigration.
 Changing demographics as a result of immigration have affected political affiliations.
 Immigrants are more likely than natives to support the Democratic Party.
 Interest groups that lobby for and against immigration play a role in immigration policy, with religious, ethnic, and business groups most likely to lobby on issues of immigration.

 Immigrants have not been found to increase crime in the United States, and immigrants overall are associated with lower crime rates than natives.
 Some research even suggests that increases in immigration may partly explain the reduction in the U.S. crime rate.
 According to one study, sanctuary cities—which adopt policies designed to not prosecute people solely for being an illegal immigrant—have no statistically meaningful effect on crime.
 Research suggests that police practices, such as racial profiling, over-policing in areas populated by minorities and in-group bias may result in disproportionately high numbers of immigrants among crime suspects.
 Research also suggests that there may be possible discrimination by the judicial system, which contributes to a higher number of convictions for immigrants.
 Crimmigration has emerged as a field in which critical immigration scholars conceptualize the current immigration law enforcement system.